TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 to deploy Rails applications to a VPS, including the scenario when you want to run several different applications on the same one.
-Capistrano 3 has now been released and having upgraded several large production applications to use it, feel that there are a lot of worthwhile improvements over v2.
+Capistrano 3 has now been released and having upgraded several large production applications to use it, I've found there to be a lot of worthwhile improvements over v2.
 This post explains, with sample code, how to use Capistrano 3 to deploy one or several Rails applications to a VPS.